Monaco: History

-Monaco's name comes from the nearby 6th-century BC Phocaean Greek colony.
-Referred to by the Ligurians as Monoikos, from the Greek "μόνοικος", "single house", from "μόνος" (monos) "alone, single" + "οἶκος" (oikos) "house".
-According to an ancient myth, Hercules passed through the Monaco area and turned away the previous gods.
-As a result, a temple was constructed there.
-Because this "House" of Hercules was the only temple in the area, the city was called Monoikos.
-It ended up in the hands of the Holy Roman Empire, which gave it to the Genoese.
+Monaco was first mentioned by the Greek historian Hecataeus of Miletus, who referred to it as "Monoikos, a Ligurian town".
+Strabo referred to it as Monoikon limen, explaining that Monoikos (Greek for "the solitary one") was another name for Heracles, who had a temple here; it is likely, however, that it is in fact an alteration of an older Ligurian name.

-An ousted branch of a Genoese family, the Grimaldi, contested it for a hundred years before actually gaining control.
-Though the Republic of Genoa would last until the 19th century, they allowed the Grimaldi family to keep Monaco, and, likewise, both France and Spain left it alone for hundreds of years.
-France did not annex it until the French Revolution, but after the defeat of Napoleon it was put under the care of the Kingdom of Sardinia.
+In 1191, the Holy Roman Empire granted Monaco to the Genoese in return for cracking down on pirates.
+By the early 1200s, the Genoese had built a castle on the rock and were utilizing the port.
+An ousted branch of a Genoese family, the Grimaldis, captured it in 1297 by posing as monks, but then had to contest it for a century before gaining official control.
+Though the Republic of Genoa would last until the 19th century, it allowed the Grimaldi family to keep Monaco.
+Likewise, both France and Spain left it alone for hundreds of years due to agreements with either of them, especially for defense.
+France annexed it in the French Revolution at the end of the 18th century, but after the defeat of Napoleon it was put under the care of the Kingdom of Sardinia.

-In the 19th century, when Sardinia became a part of Italy, the region came under French influence but France allowed it to remain independent.
-Like France, Monaco was overrun by the Axis powers during the Second World War and for a short time was administered by Italy, then the Third Reich, before finally being liberated.
-Although the occupation lasted for just a short time, it resulted in the deportation of the Jewish population and execution of several resistance members from Monaco.
+In the 19th century, when Sardinia became a part of Italy, the region came under French influence but France allowed it to remain independent and it escaped being incorporated into Italy.
+However, it shrank considerably when it traded two nearby towns in exchange for sovereignty from France.
+Monaco relied on tourism from the late 19th century to remain financially solvent, and it was at this time the famous casino and hotels were established.
+Monaco was overrun by the Axis powers in the 1940s during the Second World War and for a short time was administered by Italy, then Nazi Germany, before being liberated.
+Although the occupation lasted for just a short time, it resulted in the deportation of the Jewish population and execution of several French Resistance members from Monaco.
 Since then Monaco has been independent.
 It has taken some steps towards integration with the European Union.